NREL/routee-compass/rust/routee-compass/src/doc.md

 #### Custom Models

-The [traversal], [access], and [frontier] modules all contain Builder, Service, and Model traits that can be implemented.
+The [traversal] and [frontier] modules all contain Builder, Service, and Model traits that can be implemented.
 For each new type of model, you must implement the builder and service as well, such that
   - your builder's `build` method creates or reads all data related to your model that can be shared across all queries (see lifetime image, above)
   - your service's `build` method can gather values from the incoming query that may further paramerize or override your service while producing a model for the incoming query